 The Zoom desktop client is an app that resides on your local computer.
 The first time you host or join a meeting from your computer, the Zoom desktop app downloads to your desktop - it may appear as a shortcut on your desktop or in your programs.
 We recommend moving the icon to your desktop or task bar for easy access.
 The app can be downloaded in advance of your first meeting from https://zoom.us/download.
 The desktop client is a convenient way to schedule, host, and join a meeting.

-The desktop client also has additional settings not available in your account on the website.
-Click on the wheel/gear in the top right corner under your initials (or profile picture).
+The desktop client has additional settings not available in your account on the website.
+From the Home tab, click on the wheel/gear in the top right corner under your initials (or profile picture).
 A window will open with your desktop client settings.

 Video: Configure and test video.